oaugusto256/flashcards/README.md

 The application was tested using a iOS(iPhone 6S) device, unfortunately I don't have a Android device to test the app with it.

-## What you will need?

-It's necessary that you have a mobile device that has Expo app, and a computer that can run the Expo CLI.

 ## How to use and test

+*PS: It's necessary that you have a mobile device that has Expo app, and a computer that can run the Expo CLI.*

 Clone the repository to a folder of your choice, redirect to the cloned repository and execute the following command: